The epic list of church volunteer opportunities

 Church administration volunteers

-• Be sure to provide clear expectations and training on tasks, especially if there will be multiple people rotating in to complete the roles.
+• Provide clear expectations and training on tasks, especially if there will be multiple people rotating in to complete the roles.

 • Consider creating email templates or scripts if volunteers are answering the phone or responding to emails.